-4.1 Apprenticeship courses must fulfill both the requirements of the university academic award, and the occupation that the apprenticeship leads to, known as the Apprenticeship Standard.
+4.1 Apprenticeship courses must fulfil both the requirements of the university academic award, and the occupation that the apprenticeship leads to, known as the Apprenticeship Standard.
 They must also meet all current ESFA Funding Rules.
-All Apprenticeship courses must comply with QAA guidance, or Ofsted requirements (for sub-degree level awards).
+All Apprenticeship courses must comply with QAA guidance, the ESFA apprenticeship funding rules and Ofsted requirements).

 Achievement of the university academic award will be obtained in the normal way, i.e. by accumulation of academic credit in line with university regulations.
 Achievement of the Apprenticeship will be via an End Point Assessment (EPA).
 The Apprenticeship Standard will define whether the EPA is integrated into the degree or must be conducted by a separate End-Point Assessment Organization.
 Whether the EPA is integrated or not, it will still have to be conducted by an independent third party, who has not been involved in the training or employment of the apprentice and has no other conflict of interest.
+Assessment plans are set out by the Institute for Apprenticeships and Technical Education (IfATE) for each Standard.